 It may be one of the oldest games in the world, but bocce ball is surprisingly easy to learn and doesn’t require a lot of equipment at all.
 In other words, it’s the perfect family backyard game!

-A typical bocce ball set includes 8 balls (usually in two colors), and one smaller ball (usually called a jack, or pallino) which functions as the target ball.
+A typical bocce ball set includes eight balls (usually in two colors) and one smaller ball (traditionally called a jack or pallino), which functions as the target ball.

 3. Croquet